semrush/intergalactic/website/docs/terms/privacy/privacy.md

 Semrush Inc., Semrush CZ c.r.o. and Semrush RU Limited are joint controllers for your personal data collected when you use our websites and the Services.
 For the purposes of the GDPR and equivalent provisions of other applicable data protection laws, Semrush Inc. is established in the EEA through Semrush CZ s.r.o. (with registered office at Na Hřebenech II 1718/10, Nusle, 140 00 Praha, Czech Republic).
 Semrush RU Limited has appointed Semrush CZ s.r.o. as its representative in the EEA pursuant to Article 27 of the GDPR.
 Any requests concerning this Privacy Policy should be directed at Semrush Inc. Please read the Contact Information section of this Privacy Policy for information about how to contact us.

-Some of our Affiliates process your personal data as data processors on our behalf and pursuant to our instructions in order to assist us in meeting business operations needs and to perform certain services and functions, such as engineering, sales and marketing.
+Some of our Affiliates process your personal data as data processors on our behalf and pursuant to our instructions to assist us in meeting business operations needs and to perform certain services and functions, such as engineering, sales and marketing.
 Please refer to the “How We Share Your Personal Data” section above for more information about how we may share your personal data.

 ### Lawful Bases for Processing